-The survey, which focused on young lawyers and their views on the legal sector also highlighted that young legal professionals want a change in work-life balance, physical environment and create a more human workplace.
+The survey, which focused on young lawyers and their views on the legal sector, also highlighted that young legal professionals want a change in work-life balance as well as their physical environment, and desire to create a more human workplace.

 While lawyers who took part in the survey were mostly still happy with their careers, the shift in ambitions and a new global outlook to their careers is now beginning to permeate in the firms they work for as they move towards management.

 A self-employed lawyer working on a freelance basis has the benefit of dictating their own workload and working hours, taking control of not only their income, but cultivating a healthy work-life balance.

 Freelancers are more likely to take on manageable workloads and are able to focus on projects efficiently rather than juggling multiple caseloads and working longer hours.
 This will inevitably affect productivity in a positive way.

 Many experienced lawyers who turn to freelancing usually choose the option to work from home in order to have more time with their families, while still being able to cultivate a successful career.

 Loss of security, benefits and career certainty are the most obvious worries for any independent professional.
 Freelancers who decide to work on projects with private practices or business in-house are often challenged to deal with changing environments and levels of pressure, while still needing to achieve client expectations.

 Maintaining job security requires a freelancer to have the right skills in order to secure future roles and develop an attractive work portfolio.
 Many young freelancers are now turning to their knowledge of new technologies and business models to market themselves.

 Benefits to business